The origin of strings and rings in the atomic dynamics of disordered systems: Abstract

 \section{Abstract}

 It has long been believed that the atomic dynamics in disordered structures, such as undercooled liquids and pre-melted interfaces, are characterized by collective atomic rearrangements in the form of quasi-one-dimensional chains of atomic displacements (strings) and their closed forms (rings).
-Here, we show by molecular dynamics (MD) simulations that strings do not form by a single collective event.
-Instead, they are simply MD trajectories of propagating local density perturbations, which we call densitons.
-The atoms on this trajectory are physically indistinguishable from their environments except for the moving head of the string (densiton).
+Here, we show by molecular dynamics (MD) simulations that strings involving more than a few atoms do not form by a single collective event.
+Instead, they represent trajectories of propagating local density perturbations, which we call densitons.
+The atoms on this trajectory are almost indistinguishable from their environments except for the moving head of the string (densiton).
 A densiton migrates by either single-atom jumps or a concerted rearrangement of 2-3 atoms.
 The simulations reveal a remarkable similarity between the strings in disordered and crystalline structures, in which the densitons localize into point defects.
 This work calls for a significant reinterpretation of the string concept and instead proposes a densiton model of the atomic dynamics.